Quantum Error Mitigation by Pauli Check Sandwiching: Author Contributions

 \section{Author Contributions}

-AG developed the multilayer protocol and performed the theoretical analysis with feedback from RS and ZS.
-RS developed the single-layer protocol with feedback from AG, ZS, and MS. RS developed the ``finding checks quickly" protocol.
+AG performed the theoretical analysis with feedback from RS and ZS.
+RS developed the ``finding checks quickly" protocol.
 ZS suggested using the Pauli expansion of Kraus operators in the theory.
 AG wrote the code, performed the numerical simulations, and wrote the manuscript with input from RS, ZS, and MS. RS structured multiple sections of the manuscript.
 RS, ZS, and MS developed the numerical experiments with input from AG.
 RS, MS, AG, and ZS found numerical optimizations.